MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 ### Task 4: Configure public and private Azure DNS zones

-In this task, you will create and configure public and private DNS zones resource.
+In this task, you will create and configure public and private DNS zones to enable efficient name resolution for resources in Azure.
+Public DNS zones will handle domain name resolution accessible over the internet, while private DNS zones will facilitate name resolution within your private virtual network, ensuring seamless communication between internal resources.

 ### Configure a public DNS zone